gchumillas-dart/domnode/README.md

 # DomNode

 A client-side library to manipulate and traverse DOM objects in a easy and intuitive way.
-This library is not intended as a replacement for the DOM library but, in many cases, it can drastically simplify the code.
+This library does not pretend to be a replacement for the DOM library but, in many cases, it can drastically simplify the code.

 ## How to install